Rights & Responsibilities

 Give at least a two hour notice to cancel any appointment.

 Arrive 15 minutes prior to your appointment time.

 Provide accurate information concerning your past health history, any medications, including over-the-counter products and dietary supplements; any allergies (including latex) or sensitivities, current address, phone number and emergency contacts.

 Respect the rights of other patients and staff.
 Follow all UTSA rules and regulations pertaining to safety, smoking, and general conduct.

 Ask questions regarding your diagnosis or treatment.

-Follow the treatment plan or medical advice.
+Follow the treatment plan or medical advice, which may include securing transportation with a driver from the facility when unable to drive.
 Call Student Health Services if your symptoms are not improving or if your symptoms worsen.
 Keep follow-up appointments to ensure good health care.

 Plan ahead and be aware of the Student Health Services' operating schedule because the clinic closes during certain holidays or times of the year.

 Refrain from using your cell phone while in the clinic.